SunPower for Schools

 Developed in 2005 in partnership with its Member EMCs, the Sun Power for Schools program provides participating schools with on-site solar panels and the software necessary to study the conversion into electricity of energy produced by the sun.
 SunPower for Schools is the largest solar education program in Georgia.

-To date, Green Power EMC has installed solar arrays and monitoring equipment at 42 middle and high schools within EMC territories across the state.
+To date, Green Power EMC has installed solar arrays and monitoring equipment at more than 40 middle and high schools within EMC territories across the state.
 By monitoring solar power strength during certain weather and light conditions, students gain a better understanding of some of the challenges and opportunities of renewable energy.

 Green Power EMC SunPower for Schools Installations: